mohsenBanan/mohsenBanan/readme.md

 In ByStar, individual-oriented services belong to the individual and through PALS, autonomy and privacy is enforceable.
 <br>
-For bootstraping BISOS, Blee and ByStar; visist https://github.com/bxgenesis/start
+For bootstraping BISOS, Blee and ByStar; you can start at: https://github.com/bxgenesis/start